 If you use a mattress pad or topper, even without their hypoallergenic properties, then you can keep your mattress clean.
 In the event of spillage or accidents, all you need do is put the topper or pad in the washing machine and that’s it cleaned.
 That is much easier than having to clean your mattress.
 The hypoallergenic properties make sure that you are protected from the allergens mentioned above.

-We shall discuss the difference between a mattress pad and mattress topper later.
-For now, here is our selection of the 5 best hypoallergenic mattress toppers and pads for 2019.
+We shall discuss the difference between a mattress pad and a mattress topper later.
+For now, here is our selection of the 5 best hypoallergenic mattress toppers and pads for 2023.
 These are the ones we suggest you should consider to protect you and your mattress over the coming year and beyond.
 We have reviewed Queen size for consistent comparisons, but other sizes are available for our selections.

 Table of Contents